monzo/docs/source/includes/_ais.md

 # AISP Access

-API access for companies authorised as AISPs under PSD2.
+Access for companies authorised as [Account Information Service Providers (AISPs)](https://www.fca.org.uk/account-information-service-ais-payment-initiation-service-pis) under PSD2.
+A more thorough introduction can be found [on our blog](https://monzo.com/blog/2018/01/12/api-update/).

-This API is a limited subset of the *developer api*.
-Unlike the *developer api*, we'll keep it stable so it can be used for services provided to all Monzo customers.

-You do not have to have a Monzo account to apply for a `client_id` and `secret`.
+This API is a limited subset of the developer API.
+Unlike the developer API, it is guaranteed to remain stable.
+You do not have to have a Monzo account to apply for AISP access, but only companies authorised by their local regulator as an AISP can be granted access.
+To apply for access, email `openbanking@monzo.com`.

-In the future we may implement the [Open Banking](https://www.openbanking.org.uk) API, as well as a more fully featured *V2 Developer API*.
+In the future we may implement the [Open Banking API](https://www.openbanking.org.uk), as well as a more fully featured v2 developer API.

-To apply for a `client_id` as an Authorised AISP contact openbanking@monzo.com.

-Only firms which have been authorised by their local regulator will be granted access.

 ## List accounts